krzemin/octopus/README.md

   automatically by using type-class derivation mechanism; still you can override validation rules for certain types in local contexts.

-#### What about asynchronous validations?

-When defining validators usually we use predicate functions `T => Boolean` to decide satisfiability of certain rule.
-This work work well as long as we can answer this question only having access to value being validated.

-But sometimes this restriction is too limiting to decide a validation - in some cases it's necessary to query some external data source (like database).
-Thus, we would want to have asynchronous predicates like `T => Future[Boolean]`.

-Currently Octopus doesn't support asynchronous validations.
-You can always deal with them in another layer of your application.

 ## License

 Copyright 2016-2017 Piotr Krzemiński